-Do you want to know what all are the countries, territories and international organisations where Tamil is designed as the official language?
-Here you can get the full details about, Tamil is official language in which country.
+Do you want to know what all are the countries, territories and international organizations where Tamil is designed as the official language?
+Here you can get the full details about, Tamil speaking countries in the world.

 Countries Where Tamil is an Official Language

-The Tamil king Chola ruled the Singapore in the historical times and currently Tamil is the one of the official language of Singapore.
+The Tamil king Chola ruled Singapore in the historical times and currently Tamil is one of the official languages of Singapore.

-The Sri Lanka was the part of ancient Tamilakam (Tamil country) and Sri Lankan Tamil dialect is considered to be more closer to the old Tamil.
+Sri Lanka was the part of ancient Tamilakam (Tamil country) and Sri Lankan Tamil dialect is considered to be closer to the old Tamil.

 Dependent Territories Where Tamil is the Official Language

 |Andaman & Nicobar Islands||379,944||Union Territory of India|

 The Chola empire used the islands as his naval base and currently, the islands are part of the Republic of India.

 Tamil is the official language in the Indian union territory of Pondicherry which compresses of Pondicherry, Karaikal, Mahe, and Yanam.